 It's being played absurdly straight in the "Coon and Friends" saga.
 Kenny, who is revealed to be the real Mysterion, has stated that his Superpower is that he cannot die, and that even when he does die, no-one ever remembers it happening to him, (Although an earlier episode "Cartmanland" has Cartman teling people that Kenny dies all the time after Kenny dies at his amusement park.
 So this could be an oversight by the writers that nobody remembers him dying when clearly Cartman says otherwise) implying that he not only remembers but has experienced every death he's gone through in the series so far.
 One might even see it as a Deconstruction of Negative Continuity.
 And then there are hints throughout the episode that his ability is somehow connected to none other than Cthulhu...

-In the ep "City Sushi", it's revealed Mr. Kim is an insane caucasian psychiatrist with multiple personalities that everyone just lets him be Mr. Kim by the end.
+In the episode "City Sushi", it's revealed Mr. Kim is an insane Caucasian psychiatrist with multiple personalities, and everyone just lets him be Mr. Kim by the end.

 In the Family Guy episode "Jerome Is the New Black", Quagmire tells Brian that Cheryl Tiegs was the love of his life who left him and the break-up is the reason why Quagmire is a sex addict.
 Three past episodes had clues that make the revelation logical (and not just something the writers pulled out of their butts): in "Emission Impossible," Quagmire has a poster of Cheryl Tiegs on his refrigerator (during the scene where Chris shows Quagmire the objects he found on the scavenger hunt), in "The Perfect Castaway," Quagmire's reason for wanting to be blind (in a game the guys are playing) is because every woman he has sex with will, in his mind, be like Cheryl Tiegs, and in "Barely Legal" (the one where Meg becomes obsessed with Brian), Quagmire gives Meg the Shel Silverstein book The Missing Piece and tells her that he reads it whenever he feels that he needs to find the one thing in his life that's missing.